How to Run a Budget vs Actual Analysis and Fix Variances

 Your Step-by-Step Guide to Budget vs Actual Analysis

-Creating a variance report is a straightforward yet essential process for understanding financial performance.
 Begin by organizing your data in a spreadsheet, ensuring you have clear columns for budgeted amounts, actual figures, and the calculated variance.
-Use formulas to automate variance calculations, saving time and reducing errors.
 Excel templates can be particularly effective for this, offering pre-built structures that simplify the process.

-Next, distinguish between favorable and unfavorable variances.
+Distinguish between favorable and unfavorable variances.
 Favorable variances occur when actual results exceed expectations positively, such as higher-than-anticipated revenue.
-Unfavorable variances, on the other hand, signal issues like overspending or revenue shortfalls.
+Unfavorable variances signal issues like overspending or revenue shortfalls.
 Categorizing these outcomes helps prioritize corrective actions.

 Get Your Excel Template for Budget vs Actual Variance